MarvinAgumba/EXPLORING-MODELING-TIME-SERIES-DATA/README.md

 In general, the `.fillna()` method can be used along with methods like `.bfill()` or `.ffill()` as an argument/criterion for filling in missing values. `.bfill()` (backward filling) looks for the next valid entry in the time series and fills the gaps with this value.
 Similarly, `.ffill()` can be used to copy forward the previous valid entry of the time series (as demonstrated above).

 ## VISUALIZING OUR TIME SERIES
+**Line plots** and **dot plots** can be useful for getting a sense of how a time series dataset changes over time\
+**Histograms** and **density plots** can be useful for getting a sense of the time-independent distribution of a time series\
+**Box** and **whisker plots** per year (or other seasonality periods - day, week, month, etc) can be a great way to easily see trends in the distribution of time series data over time\
+**Heat maps** can also be useful for comparing changes in time series data across a couple of dimensions.
+For example, with months on one axis and years on another, they can be a great way to see both seasonality and year-on-year trends
 ![image](https://github.com/MarvinAgumba/EXPLORING-MODELING-TIME-SERIES-DATA/assets/122484885/20e67be2-0ae6-4180-a41f-bb25e6d42741)

 ## IDENTIFYING TRENDS